HPC Lab

 Preparation step

-: save all python/r external scripts.rules
+• scripts: save all python/r external scripts.

-: save all your snakefiles here!
+• rules: save all your snakefiles here!

-- File creation: you will need to create two files for this exercise:
+• File creation: You will need to create two files for this exercise:

-what are those lines for?!/usr/bin/env python
+What are those lines for?

-: specifies the character encoding for the file as UTF-8
+• -*- coding: utf-8 -*-: specifies the character encoding for the file as UTF-8

 preprocess.py